 Earlier this year, the company maintained its stance that it would not prevent political campaigns from lying in ads, but would instead provide tools to keep users informed.
 Facebook’s latest move has been to allow users to opt out of seeing political ads entirely.

-Facebook CEO Mark Zuckerberg also was criticized by Facebook employees for his policy of allowing Trump comments to not be moderated.
+Facebook CEO Mark Zuckerberg also was criticized by

 In an op-ed for USA Today, Zuckerberg said the company was committed to free speech, saying: “We have rules against speech that will cause imminent physical harm or suppress voting, and no one is exempt from them.
 But accountability only works if we can see what those seeking our votes are saying, even if we viscerally dislike what they say.